Regularization effects of a noise propagating through a chain of differential equations: an almost sharp result

-Concerning the strong regularization effects of a degenerate noise, the first result has been given by Chaudru de Raynal in \cite{chau:17} and concerns strong well posedness of the above system \eqref{SYST} when $n=2$.
+Concerning the strong regularization effects of a degenerate noise in a weak H\"ormander setting, one of the first result has been given by Chaudru de Raynal in \cite{chau:17} and concerns strong well posedness of the above system \eqref{SYST} when $n=2$.
 It is shown in that case that the system is well posed as soon as the drift coefficients are H\"older continuous with H\"older exponent strictly greater than $2/3$ w.r.t. the degenerate variable and when the diffusion matrix is Lipschitz continuous in space.
 This result was then extended by Wang and Zhang \cite{wang:zhan:16} under H\"older-Dini conditions with the same critical H\"older threshold $2/3$.
 We also mention, again for two oscillators and when the degenerate component only depends linearly of the non-degenerate variable and not on the degenerate component, the recent work by Fedrizzi, Flandoli, Priola and Vovelle \cite{fedr:flan:prio:vove:17} who address the case of a weakly differentiable non-degenerate drift with order of weak differentiation strictly greater than $2/3$.
 The critical case corresponding to the exponent $2/3 $ has been discussed by Zhang \cite{zhan:16}.